Robotino04/FleetLang/README.md

     - Automatically removes unnecessary parentheses in expressions: `((1 * 2) + 3)` → `1 * 2 + 3`

 ## TODOs
-- format if statements without block to ones with block
 - if expressions
 - allow single manual newlines.
 Maybe add newline eaters after {\n and before \n} and print trivia newlines as long as they are inside a statement
-- type system (at least the other iX and f32)
+- type system (at least the other iX, bool and f32)
 - find a better way to store CompileStatus
 - add quick fix system for e.g. non-block as if body
 - notes for removable parens
+- show parameter names in hover for FunctionCallExpression.
+Likely requires storing the definition node, in which case, errors like multiple definitions could show the first definition
+- run analysis even on errored parse
+- maybe make non-block-statement fixes a code action instead of formatting.
+Replace `assert_compile_error_no_formatting` after

 ## Building